HBO and cable rival Showtime score big at Emmys

-LOS ANGELES (Reuters) - Cable network HBO took home the biggest haul at the television Emmy awards on Sunday with 23 trophies for shows like political film “Game Change” and White House comedy series “Veep.”
+LOS ANGELES, Sept 23 (Reuters) - Cable network HBO took home the biggest haul at the television Emmy awards on Sunday with 23 trophies for shows like political film “Game Change” and White House comedy series “Veep.”

 The CBS broadcast network finished second with 16, and cable channel Showtime, also owned by CBS Corp, scored big with major wins for new psychological thriller “Homeland.”